CNAG-Biomedical-Informatics/pheno-ranker/docs/faq.md

     !!!
 Warning "What happens if I don't exclude/include terms in patient mode?"
         As the global vector is built using the reference cohort(s), it's really not that important.
 However, one value that can be affected is the **INTERSECT-RATE(%)**, as it uses all the variables for the target.
 If you don't restrict it, it may account for terms not present in the precomputed data.

-??? faq "What is the difference between *Pheno-Ranker Web App UI* and *Pheno-Ranker App*?"

-    The [Web App UI](https://pheno-ranker.cnag.eu) is a fully functional web user interface built with `R-Shiny`.
-The [App](https://github.com/CNAG-Biomedical-Informatics/pheno-ranker-app) is a graphical user interface (GUI) in `Python` designed for those who prefer not to use the command-line interface (CLI).
-While still experimental, we aim to improve it in the future by incorporating AI agents.

 ### Pre-processing

 ??? faq "How can I create a `JSON` file consisting of a subset of individuals?"